-Whether you are pregnant or are planning to get pregnant, you will want to give your baby a healthy start.
+Whether you’re pregnant or are planning to get pregnant, you’ll want to give your baby a healthy start.

 It’s important to have regular visits with your healthcare provider.
-These prenatal care visits are very important for your baby and yourself.
+These prenatal care visits are very important for both your baby and own health.

-You will need to drink plenty of fluids and eat a healthy diet.
-You may also be tired and need more rest.
+It’s important to drink plenty of fluids and eat a healthy diet when pregnant.
+You may also be very tired and need more rest than usual.

-Don’t hesitate to call your health care provider if you think you have a problem or something is bothering or worrying you.
+Your body will go through many changes as your baby grows during the nine months of pregnancy.
+Always trust your instincts and don’t hesitate to call your health care provider if you think you have a problem, or if something is bothering or worrying you.

 The Importance of Prenatal Care

-Prenatal care is the health care you get while you are pregnant.
+Prenatal care is the health care you get while pregnant.
 It includes your checkups and prenatal testing.

-Prenatal care can help keep you and your baby healthy.
-It lets your health care provider spot health problems early.
+Prenatal care can help keep you and your baby healthy by allowing your health care provider to spot health problems early on.
 Early treatment can cure many problems and prevent others.